5afe/safe-core-protocol-specs/manager/README.md

 - Slots of type keccak256(A || X) + n on any other address. (to cover mapping(address => value), which is usually used for balance in ERC-20 tokens). n is an offset value up to 128, to allow accessing fields in the format mapping(address => struct)
 ```

-Whereas, the Protocol Manager contract specifies following operations that make use of storage slots that are not allowed by ERC-4337:
+The current Protocol Manager implementations specifies following operations that make use of storage slots that are not allowed by ERC-4337:

 - Read the registry address from storage slot not associated with the account
     - When executing transaction from Plugin